We are family in Wichita

 Morning: Another animal experience in Wichita?
 Yes, besides the zoo, Wichita is home to Tanganyika Wildlife Park and its tagline “A Wildly Different Experience” rings true.
 It’s smaller and more interactive.
 Why choose between the two, go to both!
 Click here to read what another family with three kids discovered on a trip to Tanganyika.

-Afternoon: If your kids haven’t tried indoor rock climbing, you will be amazed at how well they do at Bliss Bouldering, Wichita’s full-service indoor rock climbing gym.
+Afternoon: If your kids haven’t tried indoor rock climbing, you will be amazed at how well they do at Bliss Climbing and Fitness, Wichita’s full-service indoor rock climbing gym.
 The staff here are great with those new to the sport and can help advanced climbers find a challenge, too.
 The facility had a 38-foot top-rope and lead climbing wall, auto-belays and a 15-foot bouldering wall.

 Click here for a listing of more family vacation ideas in Wichita.
 Also on our website, find Wichita hotels that meet your family’s needs and family-friendly Wichita restaurants.
 Looking for a cheap family vacation destination?
 Learn about Wichita’s most affordable activities by clicking here to read our blog post Wichita for the Budget Traveler.